SRI-CSL/parsley-rust/README.md

 ## Dockerizing Rust binary

+    $ make docker

-See `etc/docker/README.md` for instructions and details.
+See `etc/docker/README.md` for more details.